Farmers protest across India against Modi's liberalisation

 The ruling Bharatiya Janata Party (BJP) has said the reforms would not hurt farmers’ incomes.
 More talks between the government and farmer organisations are due on Wednesday.

-At least 20 regional and national opposition parties backed the call for the strike.

-“It’s going to be nightmare if there will be any serious unrest during the pandemic,” a senior home ministry bureaucrat overseeing security told Reuters on condition of anonymity, warning that police had been authorised to use water cannons or tear gas to disperse over-crowded protests.

-Reporting by India bureau; Writing by Rupam Jain; Editing by Simon Cameron-Moore
+Reporting by India bureau; Writing by Rupam Jain and Mayank Bhardwaj; Editing by Simon Cameron-Moore and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.